hugocornellier/hugocornellier.github.io/website/docs/auto_stabilization/quick-start-desktop.md

 2. Drag & drop your image folder or ZIP file into the main window.

 ## 3. Configure and Stabilize
-1. (Optional) Select a custom frame rate.
+1. (Optional) Select a custom frame rate / resolution.
 2. Click **Start Stabilization**.
-3. Grab a coffee—AgeLapse processes and aligns your photos automatically.
+3. Sit back while AgeLapse processes and aligns your photos automatically.

 ## 4. View Your Video
 1. Once stabilization completes, click **Open Video Folder**.